abaisero/baise.ro/app/pages/code.md

 # Public Code

-### RL {:#rl}
+;; <article class="before_article"></article>

+## RL: Reinforcement Learning {#rl}

-I am developing a simple reinforcement learning library as an exercise to learn more on the subject and to solve some of the programming exercises from Sutton and Barto's RL book.
+A simple reinforcement learning library as an exercise to learn more on the subject and to solve the programming exercises from Sutton and Barto's RL book.

 Currently contains:  customizable state and action structures, tabular and parametric value functions, non-parametric policies, multi-armed bandit and